 Cigna, the fifth-biggest insurer by market value, will pay 85 million euros ($104 million) for a 51 percent stake in Finans Elmeklilik, the two companies said today in a statement.
 The unit will sell Bloomfield, Connecticut-based Cigna’s life insurance and pension products through Istanbul-based Finansbank’s more than 500 retail branches, they said.

-Cigna’s international division was its fastest-growing unit last year, boosting sales (CI) by 31 percent to $3.11 billion and reaching 30 countries outside the U.S. The Turkish venture adds to a portfolio that sets Cigna apart from its managed-care competitors and may account for a third of profit by 2015, said Ana Gupte, a Sanford C. Bernstein & Co. analyst.
+Cigna’s international division was its fastest-growing unit last year, boosting sales (CI:US) by 31 percent to $3.11 billion and reaching 30 countries outside the U.S. The Turkish venture adds to a portfolio that sets Cigna apart from its managed-care competitors and may account for a third of profit by 2015, said Ana Gupte, a Sanford C. Bernstein & Co. analyst.